<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 These stable areas will then be considered suitable for storage.
 To establish this, the software will access the data from the sensors through a secure channel and tabulate it following the aforementioned standardized regulations.
 After this, calculations are performed and the data is represented on graphs and tables in a report.

-6. Review the Data and Make Adjustments
+6. Review the Data and Report

 Now that all the temperature profiling has been done and the report is at your disposal, it is time to take into account the findings and make the necessary adjustments.
 This is the most important step in achieving a GMP warehouse.